Manage Flash in your users' Chrome Browsers

 You have two options:

-Option 1: Allow Google to update Flash on your behalf (recommended)
+Option 1: Allow Chrome to manage its version of Flash Player (recommended)

-Option 2: You own the responsibility of updating Flash for your users.
+Option 2: You own the responsibility of updating Flash Player for your users.

-Manually install and manage your company's installation of Flash via the Adobe Flash MSI.
+Manually install and manage your company's installation of Flash via the Adobe Flash Player MSI (for Chromium).

-- Download and deploy Flash to your users via the Adobe Flash MSI.
+- Download and deploy Flash to your users via the Adobe Flash MSI (be sure to select “Opera & Chromium PPAPI MSI”).

 - Continue to update Flash for your users via the Adobe Flash MSI every time an update to Flash is released.

-Google Chrome will not update the Adobe Flash dlls -- all updates are done manually by the IT admin (for example, re-deploying Adobe Flash updates via newer MSI packages).
-If Component Updater is left enabled, Chrome will choose to use either the Adobe Flash MSI dll or the Chrome plugin (whichever is newer).
+In this case, Google Chrome will not update Adobe Flash Player-- all updates are done manually by the IT admin (for example, re-deploying Adobe Flash Player updates via Adobe's newer MSI packages).
+If the Component Updater is left enabled, Chrome will choose to use either the Adobe Flash Player MSI dll or the Chrome plugin (whichever is newer).

 Manage Flash by policy